-New Board members are led through an induction training programme and regular Board engagement sessions provide necessary updates on relevant topics throughout the year.
+New Board members are led through an induction training programme and regular board engagement sessions provide necessary updates on relevant topics throughout the year.
 The Chair carries out annual individual reviews of Board members, to ensure that they are sufficiently qualified and supported to enable them to contribute effectively.
-This is carried out through a conversation with the Chair of the Board, which assists in identifying learning and development needs, reviewing the contribution of individual members, and ensuring adequate succession planning.
+This is carried out through a Board appraisal with the Chair of the Board, which assists in identifying learning and development needs, reviewing the contribution of individual members, and ensuring adequate succession planning.
 Training and development of Board members remains a priority for the business.

-Bield is managed by the Senior Management Team (SMT) of Directors.
-Details of the membership of the SMT are provided on page 3.
-During the year the Director of Finance and Technology and Director of Business Development resigned in September 2022.
-Bield reviewed its SMT structure and strengthened its SMT by appointing a Chief Operating Officer in March 2023 and appointed an interim Director of Business Development in September 2022.
+Bield is managed by the Executive Management Team (EMT) of Directors.
+Details of the membership of the EMT are provided on page 3.
+During the year the Interim Director of Business Development resigned (March 2024) and was replaced by the Director of Assets who joined in February 2024.